Ars Technica: History

 Ken Fisher, who serves as the website's current editor-in-chief, and Jon Stokes created Ars Technica in 1998.
 Its purpose was to publish computer hardware and software-related news articles and guides; in their words, "the best multi-OS, PC hardware, and tech coverage possible while ... having fun, being productive, and being as informative and as accurate as possible".
 "Ars technica" is a Latin phrase that translates to "Art of Technology".
 The website published news, reviews, guides, and other content of interest to computer enthusiasts.
 Writers for Ars Technica were geographically distributed across the United States at the time; Fisher lived in his parents' house in Boston, Stokes in Chicago, and the other writers in their respective cities.

 On May 19, 2008, Ars Technica was sold to Condé Nast Digital, the online division of Condé Nast Publications.
 (Note: Condé Nast Digital was named CondéNet at the time.)
 The sale was part of a purchase by Condé Nast Digital of three unaffiliated websites costing $25 million in total: Ars Technica, Webmonkey, and HotWired.
 Ars Technica was added to the company's Wired Digital group, which included Wired and Reddit.
 In an interview with The New York Times, Fisher said other companies offered to buy Ars Technica and the site's writers agreed to a deal with Condé Nast because they felt it offered them the best chance to turn their "hobby" into a business.
 Fisher, Stokes, and the eight other writers at the time were employed by Condé Nast.
 Layoffs at Condé Nast in November 2008 affected websites owned by the company "across the board", including Ars Technica.

 On May 5, 2015, Ars Technica launched its United Kingdom site to expand its coverage of issues related to the UK and Europe.
 The UK site began with around 500,000 readers and had reached roughly 1.4 million readers a year after its launch.
 In September 2017, Condé Nast announced that it was significantly downsizing its Ars Technica UK arm, and laid off all but one member of its permanent editorial staff.

+Since 2024, Condé Nast, Ars Technicas parent company, has entered a bilateral deal with OpenAI.
+The terms of this deal have not been publicly disclosed, but The Guardian reported that it is more than just access to Condé Nast publications and extends to the usage of AI in the news cycle to "ensure that as AI plays a larger role in news discovery and delivery, it maintains accuracy, integrity and respect for quality reporting".

+On February 13, 2026, Ars Technica published an article on how an AI agent seemingly wrote a hit piece on a software maintainer after the maintainer rejected the agent's code.
+The article was retracted the same day after several of the quotes that were falsely attributed to the maintainer were found to be fabricated by AI.
+One of the journalists who wrote the article was subsequently fired from Ars Technica.